What to Put on a Kids Birthday Invitation RSVP

 The basic RSVP checklist

-Every kids birthday invitation RSVP should include:
+Every kids birthday invitation RSVP should include these details:

 - the RSVP deadline